numbersprotocol/capture-email-templates/README.md

 # Capture Email Templates Repository

 This repository is designed to manage email templates and test data for the `capture` service.
-It provides a structured way to organize, validate, and preview email templates.
+It is structured to make it easy for anyone, including new developers, to create, edit, validate, and preview email templates.
+You can use any text editor you prefer to edit the HTML files.

 ## Repository Structure